 So, here’s the deal.
 In the store they told me that the Bubble Bars can be broken into pieces and used for more than one bath, but that the bath bombs are single use.
 But!
 I had heard otherwise about the bombs and tossing a six dollar bath bomb into a single bath seemed a bit ridiculous.

 I got five or six uses out of the bubble bar and I was easily able to cut my first bath bomb into four pieces.
 (I haven’t worked through all of them yet.)
 I think for maximum color and/or bubble payout you’ll want to use more, but I wasn’t disappointed in my frugal bath and they smelled HEAVENLY.
 The thing I like most about everything I bought is the scent.
-My bathroom smells good for a while post-bath and I can smell them every time I open my bathroom cabinet.
-These definitely pass the sniff test for me.
-That said, my kids couldn’t even stand being in the store for more than a minute as they found the smells pretty overwhelming, so consider that while you shop.

 Traveling with bath bombs?
 Check out our tips for traveling with your Lush haul.